 Kids eventually grow curious about hobbies that adults like.
 Drones are growing in popularity with people of all ages.
 Naturally, kids are eager to own and start flying too.
-Of course, manufacturers are quick to supply the demand, so some flight modes and models are kid friendly.
+Of course, manufacturers are quick to supply the demand, so you can find a wide variety of drones.
+Drdrone offers everything from industrial drones to models are that are family friendly.
 Flying a drone is fun for all ages as long as you do the preliminary research.

 Standard Flight Mode